temporalio/temporal-learning/docs/tutorials/typescript/nextjs/index.md

 }
 ```

-Activities are the only way to interact with the outside world in Temporal (e.g. making API requests, or accessing the filesystem).
+This Activity prints a message to the console and returns the ID of the Activity.
+In a real application it would interact with a payment API.

-See the [Activities docs](https://docs.temporal.io/dev-guide/typescript/foundations//#develop-activities) for more info.
+Next, define the order Workflow.

-Inside of `/temporal/src/workflows.ts` we'll write a Workflow function that calls this Activity:
+Inside of `/temporal/src/workflows.ts`, write a Workflow function that calls this Activity:

 ```ts
 // /temporal/src/workflows.ts